Intensive-School-Virology-Unipv/school_aws_vm/README.md

 ## Running Docker

-Students who wish to keep exercising, following the virtual labs can use our Docker container, as explained below.
+Students who wish to keep practicing and review the virtual labs, can use our Docker container, as explained below.

 ### Installing Docker